-To date, there have been four 'Must Be Won' Lotto draws where the advertised jackpot amount was guaranteed to be won on the night, either by players matching all six numbers or by the funds rolling down across other cash prize tiers.
+To date, there have been five 'Must Be Won' Lotto draws where the advertised jackpot amount was guaranteed to be won on the night, either by players matching all six numbers or by the funds rolling down across other cash prize tiers.

 You can find the previous draws below, along with the prize amounts that were won in each tier:

 |Date||Match 6 Prize||Match 5 + Bonus Prize||Match 5 Prize||Match 4 Prize||Match 3 Prize|

 |27th April 2019||£11,396,192

 |13th March 2019||£12,984,966

 |20th February 2019||£18,448,180